andrewblance/Text-Adventure-Game/README.md

 ## Other Notes
 The file ```replace.cpp``` needs to be included otherwise instances of YourName in ```plot.cpp``` will not actually change to the players name.
 The code searches ```plot.cpp``` for YourName and replaces it.
 However, this is not the case for if you type YourName in ```Intro.cpp``` - here the change happens automatically.
 It is realised that this is not the most elegant solution and we are currently working to find a better way to do it.

-It is hoped in the future to add items the player can pick up and use.
-This is currently in the works, the current version allows this but it doesn't effect the options you can take.
+You can now pick up items and this will influence what choices you can make in the game.
+However, this meant using a goto function, maybe theres a more elegant way to do this?
 Also, it is a goal to add a system where the choices you make have an associated morality.
 So, making lots of ''evil'' choices will result in your character only being able to do the ''evil'' levels.
 I also want to add a feature where you can restart the game (this is harder than it looks!).

-The final thing, the kickstarter stretch goals of this project, would be for it to play in its own window with a basic gui instead of just in the terminal.

 Finally, this is just a skeleton for the game, if anyones interested to see it I have a version with a "story".